andrewchilds/fastbinder/README.md

 ### Controller Scope

-By using the `data-controller` attribute on either a parent element or the element itself, you can basically namespace your function to a particular controller.
+By using the `data-controller` attribute on either a parent element or the element itself, you can namespace a template block to a particular controller.
 For example, changing this input would execute the `MyLibrary.myController.change` function:

 ```html
 <div data-controller="MyLibrary.myController">